- Release tax-free money from your home with Age Partnership Equity Release

 Mrs G from Leeds

-My daughter is a single mother, and I got a £120,000 lifetime mortgage to buy her a flat outright as she has had a succession of poorly maintained rental flats not suitable for her child.
+My daughter is a single mother, and I got a £120,000 lifetime mortgage to buy her a flat outright.
+She has had a succession of poorly maintained rental flats that are not suitable for her child.
+I have a lifetime mortgage drawdown tool, which was very useful.

 Ms G from Dover